simonmichael/hledger/MANUAL.markdown

     prices for amounts which have them.
 (This currently means that it does not print multi-commodity transactions in valid journal format.)

+  - hledger's default commodity directive (D) applies the commodity to subsequent commodityless amounts. ledger uses it only to set commodity display settings (and for the entry command).

 ## Troubleshooting

 ### Installation issues